ivancb/AurumECS/README.md

 ### Comparisons

 # Pending Work
-* Multi-threading support (at the moment, some parts of World, such as ID generation, are not threadsafe)
+* Finish multithreading support (at the moment, some parts of World, such as ID generation, are not threadsafe)
 * Review and stabilize World API
 * Split World.h
 * Make this into a header only library